tBaxter/re-cycled/posts/july-2020/the-bianchi.md

 One bit that has me stumped (and stalled) is the bottom bracket.
 I know it's a 70mm, so I picked up a [Shimano 70x118 Italian-thread BB](https://amzn.to/31DtJou), which is a nice BB for the money, but it doesn't seem to have the right threading.
 I think I'm going to have to take the frame into a shop and source one locally.
 I don't want to buy cranks until I have the BB, so I remain somewhat stuck.

 Edit: With some additional research it appears that it _might_ be a Mondiale, but the jury is still out on that.

+Second edit (Aug 2020): With continued investigation, it appears more likely to be a Campione d'Italia.
+But the jury is still out.